The Great Game 🎲 Fallar Discordia

 The cryptogram Dactalla sent him was exactly what he needed.
 He had sent her on a dangerous mission into the very heart of Aatari Lok, and she had triumphed.
 She even went the extra mile, providing footnotes on how she got the files, and highlighting in red the places in each file which were most likely to interest him.

 Her cryptogram allowed him to see how the Aataris ran their security system, and how Cagnazzo might get his hooks into the various branches of their judicial system.
 200 years ago he had controlled an entire Aatari planet, yet in order for him to elude detection this planet needed to be in the dustiest corner of the Aatari Lok universe.
-Yet here he had an agent on Aatari Prime itself, two minutes by foot the headquarters of the Secret Service.
-And not only that: she had also gotten access to the private computer of the most highly-placed officer in the Aatari Intelligence Service,
+Yet here he had an agent on Aatari Prime itself, two minutes by foot from the headquarters of the Secret Service.
+And not only that: his agent now had access to the private computer of the most highly-placed officer in the Aatari Intelligence Service: Qayam Ontari.

-The files Dactalla sent him were also chock full of incriminating detail.
+The files Dactalla sent him were chock-full of incriminating detail.
 Kickbacks, bribery, embezzlement, lechery, and blackmail — a true delight!
-His wide insectizoid mouth made a gruesome smile, from ear to ear.
+Cagnazzo’s wide insectizoid mouth made a gruesome smile, from ear to ear.

 To the Priest, Dactalla was a gift from below.
 She was a sorceress of espionage, with a body as white as her thoughts were black.
 Bitumen-black, like her eyes.
-On Earth, the woman who looks most like Dactalla would be Carlotta Antonelli, the resourceful gypsy from Suburra: Blood on Rome.
+On Earth, the woman who looked most like Dactalla was Carlotta Antonelli, the resourceful gypsy from Suburra: Blood on Rome.

 Image from https://www.lazionews.eu/notizie/suburra-la-moglie-di-spadino-tifa-lazio-foto/

 Dactalla could get in anywhere, penetrate any security system, and no one was the wiser.
-Her dark eyes, once in the storehouse of darkness, lit up, each iris a circular flame, each pupil a world of things that others couldn’t see.
+Her dark eyes, once in a dark boudoir of secrets, lit up.
+Each iris was a circular flame, each pupil a world of things that others never saw.

 Tawny owl at night, 2018.
 Author: BVA (from Wikimedia Commons)

-Dactalla proved herself to Cagnazzo three decades ago by unveiling the treachery of his colleagues Graffiacane and Draghignazzo.
+She’d proved herself to him three decades ago by unveiling the treachery of his colleagues Graffiacane and Draghignazzo.
 She duped both Priests with her dark eyes, and sounded their plans by merely lowering her blouse, one centimetre for every secret they let slip.
 They never suspected a thing.
 Cagnazzo had of course spied on her every step of the way.

 Cagnazzo was now almost completely sure that Dactalla would never betray him.
 99% sure.
-This was a staggering number for a Demon Priest.
+This was a staggering number for a Ferridian Priest.
 On average, they trusted their parents 2% of the time.

 🎲